R2Ri is a Wilderness Medical Society Affiliate

 The Course lasts 7 days and covers lectures, skills stations and scenarios (including medical moulage simulations) with delivery being across all seven days with additional lectures and scenarios of a night.
 Pre reading and self assessment prior to the course is compulsory.

 The course is taught as a minimum 74-hour course lectures and face to face hands on training - with an emphasis on practical skills and drills.
 The scope of practice is to prevent and identify medical problems, initiate reasonable and prudent field management and identify red flag signs and symptoms necessitating evacuation for potentially life-threatening problems.
-There is pre reading (including self assessment questions) and 118 hours post course (non compulsory) wilderness specific post course reading and resources via our CPD Portal.
+There is pre reading (including self assessment questions) of approximately 24 hours and 118 hours post course (non compulsory) wilderness specific post course reading and resources via our CPD Portal.